CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 ## Online registraton for sessions

-CoderDojo McDonough uses Meetup.com's RSVP system to reserve spaces for students at each session.
-Visit our website and click the "RSVP for a session" link to reserve your student's spot for a session.
-You will need to RSVP separately for all sessions you want your student to attend.
+No signup is required to attend our coding sessions, but we encourage parents and guardians to RSVP on our Meetup site so we know how many students to expect:  http://www.meetup.com/CoderDojoMcDonough/
 Parents should only RSVP for the number of students participating and do not include parents or guardians.
-This will allow us to know how many students to allow based on our number of mentors.
+This will allow us to know how many students will be in attendance.

 <!-- Due to the high level of student interest, attendees who are not registered
 on [our Meetup.com site](http://meetup.com/CoderDojoMcDonough) may not be allowed to sit in a session room with a mentor.
 Students who are not on our RSVP list will wait in a waiting area.
 If the room is full